LorenzSeufert/CeangalMessenger---Documentation/UseCases/AddFriendUseCase.md

-# 1 Use-Case Name
+# 1 Add friend
-Send friend request
+Use Case to add a user as friend

 ## 1.1 Brief Description
 Send a friend request by searching his or her username and clicking the "Add" button.